AyushSinghRawat-hub/firsttimersonly/index.md

 ### Yes, it's scary.
 But SO rewarding!

-We asked folks on Twitter what they felt when they made their first contribution to an open source project.
+We asked folks on Twitter what they felt when they made their first contribution to an open source project.<br>
 Here are just a few of their tweets.

 Some had great experiences: